yanghuikang/Landsat-LAI/scripts/README.md

 You may also download the standalone version: "Landsat\_LAI\_example\_full.js" within this folder.

 ## Python
-## The Python script is pending update.
-Please use the Javascript code.
 This python3 script allows batch export of LAI images from Landsat 5/7/8/9 surface reflectance images using the [Google Earth Engine python client library](https://developers.google.com/earth-engine/guides/python_install).
 Before running the script, please make sure that the Earth Engine Library is installed.
 To run the script, specify the WRS path and row for a Landsat scene, the starting and end date, and an Earth Engine asset directory to write to.
 Before using this script, make sure that the [Google Earth Engine library](https://developers.google.com/earth-engine/guides/python_install) is installed.

 ### Usage